T0nd0Tara/playwright-async-benchmark/README.md

 # Playwright Async Benchmark

 ## The Story Behind this Repo
-So this repo was created for a certain someone (who will remain anonymous) made [this amazingly ignorant comment](https://github.com/microsoft/playwright/issues/37062#issuecomment-3193733984).\
+So this repo was created for a certain someone (who will remain anonymous) made [this amazing comment](https://github.com/microsoft/playwright/issues/37062#issuecomment-3193733984).\
 After I was in shock for a bit, I complained to the [PW discord server](https://discord.com/channels/807756831384403968/1405813451179294731).
 People there suggested to create a benchmark checking my statement. \
 So here we are, me proving to this anonymous person that he is wrong in the hopes of making Playwright faster and better.